The Best Dive Watches For Luxury Watch Enthusiasts

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch

-Now, we think bronze isn't just a cool colour to use on a dive watch like this.
-It is actually a link to the bronze on old ships and deep-sea diving equipment.
 It's an alloy with properties that arent the same as classic stainless steel meaning you can buy a Tudor which has more character compared to other stainless steel models.
 The Black Bay Fifty-Eight Bronze model has a dial which is inspired by Tudor divers watches as produced in the 1950s.

 Doing away with stainless steel cases, the bronze aesthetic is an excellent choice for the modern user due to the stylish aesthetics of bronze garners.